microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 bool EnableDeveloperMenu { get; set; }
 ```

-This controls whether various developer experience features are availiable for this instance.
+This controls whether various developer experience features are available for this instance.
 In particular the developer menu, the default RedBox experience and the loading UI during bundle load.

 > This property will be removed in a future version of **react-native-windows**